kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

 | `applicationCredentialSecret` _string_ |  |
 | `useToken` _boolean_ |  |
 | `token` _string_ | Used internally during cluster creation |
 | `network` _string_ | Network holds the name of the internal network When specified, all worker nodes will be attached to this network.
-If not specified, a network, subnet & router will be created
+If not specified, a network, subnet & router will be created.
  Note that the network is internal if the "External" field is set to false |
 | `securityGroups` _string_ |  |
 | `nodePortsAllowedIPRange` _string_ | A CIDR range that will be used to allow access to the node port range in the security group to.
 Only applies if the security group is generated by KKP and not preexisting.
 If NodePortsAllowedIPRange nor NodePortsAllowedIPRanges is set, the node port range can be accessed from anywhere. |